Classic Deviled Eggs

 The first thing is to boil the eggs as indicated above.

-Now, slice the eggs lengthwise and scoop the yolk into a small bowl to mix with the following ingredients.
-We used mayonnaise, horseradish (optional), Dijon mustard, salt, and pepper.
+Now, slice the eggs lengthwise and scoop each egg yolk into a small bowl and mix the following ingredients with a spoon.
+We used mayonnaise, horseradish (optional), Dijon mustard, salt, and black pepper.
 We sprinkled Paprika on the finished deviled eggs.
-I gauge the recipe with how many eggs, so it’s hard to explain how we just dump the ingredients into the bowl.
-I like the yolk mixture a little dry, not too mushy.
+I gauge the recipe on how many eggs, so it’s hard to explain how we dump the ingredients into the bowl.
+I like the egg yolk mixture a little dry but not too mushy.

 We mixed it until it was thoroughly combined and had a smooth texture.